wp-plugins/powr-banner-slider/readme.txt

 * Support the development of other great plugins

 == Installation ==
-Download, and Install, and Activate POWr Banner Slider
+Download, install, and activate POWr Banner Slider.
 <br>
 <br>
 Then drop the widget anywhere in your theme.